+seeking reimbursement of the costs of translating the written statement of Dispute into English, or

+seeking translation of ICANN’s written statement in response from English into the language identified by Claimant as Claimant’s preferred language for the proceeding (“Claimant’s Preferred Language”), but

+may otherwise be made subsequent to the written statement of Dispute.

+Where the request for translation services is made with the written statement of Dispute, it does not count towards the page limit for the written statement of Dispute.

+Any request for translation services must be submitted in English, identify the Claimant’s Preferred Language, and include an explanation of why the Claimant needs such services in order to be able to fairly participate in the proceedings.
+The request for translation services should also explain the extent to which the Claimant or its representative has a suitable level of understanding to permit fair participation in more than one language, including in particular the competency of the Claimant or its representative in an official language of the United Nations.
+Any accompanying statement explaining the need for translation services shall not exceed five pages of text, double-spaced using 12-point font.

 Rationale for 3 and 4 - The Interim Supplementary Procedures (ISP) do not provide any instructions or specifications as to how a Claimant should advise that it needs official, ICANN-provided, translations services.
 The IOT concluded that this could cause confusion and delays for both the Claimant and the Panel.
 To avoid these situations the IOT has included the requirement for a Claimant who requests translation services to make an application to this effect.

+Prior to filing any request for translation services, Claimants are strongly encouraged to approach ICANN directly with a request for a stipulation for ICANN to provide translation services in accordance with [Rule 5B(9)].
+If stipulated, the IRP Panel still retains scheduling discretion as specified in [Rule 5B(14)].

 Rationale – ICANN representatives on the IOT noted that ICANN already has requirements to provide translation services and could agree to provide translation services to a Claimant without burdening the Panel with having to make this determination.
 If ICANN agrees to provide translation services, the Panel simply needs to be advised of this.

+Requests for translation services generally shall be determined by the IRP Panel, unless ICANN has already agreed to the request.
+In exceptional circumstances, if a determination is required as a matter of urgency before the IRP Panel is seated, the request may include an application for emergency determination of translation services.
+Within [TBD] days after receipt of such application, an Emergency Panelist selected from the Standing Panel (or if no Standing Panel is in place, a Panelist appointed by the ICDR pursuant to ICDR Rules) shall be appointed.
+A determination of the emergency request shall be made as a preliminary issue for the proceeding within [TBD] days after the date of such appointment.

 Rationale – The IOT considered that in exceptional circumstances a Claimant requiring translation services may need such services immediately, in order to be able fairly to participate, and as such might be unable to wait until after the appointment of the IRP Panel before a decision is made.

-The IRP Panel shall have discretion to determine (i)
+The IRP Panel shall have discretion to determine:

-whether the Claimant has a need for translation services, (ii) what
+whether the Claimant has a need for translation services,

-documents and/or hearing that need relates to, and (iii) what
+which documents or hearings relate to that need, and

-language the
+the language for which translation services will be provided.